beeper/mac-registration-provider/README.md

 2. Open Terminal app (<kbd>⌘</kbd> + <kbd>space</kbd> -> Terminal), type `cd Downloads`, hit enter
 3. Type `chmod +x mac-registration-provider`, hit enter
 4. Type `./mac-registration-provider`, hit enter
+5. If you get a popup saying "the developer cannot be verified", go to Settings -> Privacy & Security and scroll down.
+There should be an entry for mac-registration-provider and a button to "Allow Anyway".

 ## Future improvements
 If anyone wants to package this into an app that lives in your dock and runs at startup, we'd appreciate it!